johnpapa/vscode-winteriscoming/README.md

 ## Credits

-Credit where credit is due ... this theme was inspired by the themes Visual Studio Dark+, Monokai and [Dustin Sander's theme for "An Old Hope"](https://marketplace.visualstudio.com/items?itemName=dustinsanders.an-old-hope-theme-vscode)
+Credit where credit is due ... this theme was inspired by the themes Visual Studio Dark+, Monokai and [Dustin Sander's theme for "An Old Hope"](https://marketplace.visualstudio.com/items?itemName=dustinsanders.an-old-hope-theme-vscode).
+Custom CSS inspired by Wes Bos.

 ## Authors